mitadrub/employeemanagement-rest/README.md

         •	MySQL Database

-Let’s Start: -

-•	Create a Spring Boot app from Spring starter project feature available at STS (Spring Tool Suite)

-•	During creation of the project add these dependencies-
+During creation of the project add these dependencies-

     Spring Web – It will add the embedded Tomcat server and other important dependencies.